momchil-terziev/momchil-terziev.github.io/Code/Near-wall-grid.md

 - Get in touch to suggest other capabilities.

 **Known problems**
-- the 'First layre thickness' label cannot revert to once changed to 'Achieved y+'.
+- the 'First layer thickness' label cannot revert once changed to 'Achieved y+'.

 ---
 **Last update: _June 18th 2022_**